2022 Field Forums

 On this afternoon flatwater paddling trip in Wausau, we combined leisurely paddling with some rich riverbank discussions about the history of the CWA and its implementation in Wisconsin with our trip leaders Bob Martini, Todd Ambs, and Denny Caneff - all experienced paddlers and longtime river champions.

 When: Thursday, August 4th, 2PM - Friday, August 5th 10:30AM

 Where: Cable, WI

-What: Come learn about wolf ecology, wolf monitoring, and the latest issues around wolf policy from Wisconsin wolf experts Adrian Wydeven and Peter David at Forest Lodge near Cable.
-Our topics in the afternoon and the following morning will include presentations and discussions on wolf ecology and Wisconsin wolf policy.
-Our evening will include an opportunity to tour wolf packs territories and practice wolf howls in surrounding forests.
-The workshop is open to any student or adult interested in wolves and how we co-exist with them.
+What: On this tour in northern Wisconsin, we learned about wolf ecology, wolf monitoring, and the latest issues around wolf policy from Wisconsin wolf experts Adrian Wydeven and Peter David.
+Our topics in the afternoon and the following morning included presentations and discussions on wolf ecology and Wisconsin wolf policy, and a howling tour on Thursday evening with Adrian.